LinkedIn Profiles and Resumes are Two Different Tools

 Specific Facts & Metrics:

 Resume: Consider which facts may be ‘safer’ to share on a resume versus a public platform like LinkedIn.
-In a resume, specific metrics (budget amounts, dollars saved, revenue figures, profit and loss measurements) can increase the value of your content and provide proof of ability.
+In a resume, specific metrics (budget amounts, dollars saved, revenue figures, and profit and loss measurements) can increase the value of your content and provide proof of ability.

 LinkedIn: You may not want to share exact details on LinkedIn – a public platform.
 An option is it ‘soften’ details on LinkedIn.
-For example, instead of listing the exact budget size ($2M), you can say “multimillion-dollar budget”.
-Or, instead of listing specific sales growth ($1.3M to $2.4M in 2 years) try a percentage: “increased sales 85% in 2 years”.
+For example, instead of listing the exact budget size ($2M), you can say “multimillion-dollar budget.”
+Or, instead of listing specific sales growth ($1.3M to $2.4M in 2 years), try a percentage: “increased sales 85% in 2 years”.

 Ultimately, employers are hungry for details.
 When they shift between LinkedIn profiles and resumes, they appreciate extra value-rich details to support their decision.
 Simply copying and pasting career details between your resume and LinkedIn is an opportunity wasted.
+And if you are questioning if you even need a fully optimized LinkedIn profile – the answer is that you DO!
+Recruiters use LinkedIn to search for candidates and further research and qualify them.
+Read more from recruiters in my post “How Recruiters Use LinkedIn.”

 This is a very informative post that highlights the differences and similarities between a resume and a LinkedIn profile.
 It’s important to understand that each tool serves a unique purpose and requires different content.
 The post does an excellent job of breaking down what should be the same and what should be different between the two documents.
 Consistency is critical when it comes to name, title, company names, position titles, and dates.
 It’s also important to tailor each document to its respective purpose – the resume should focus on targeted examples, while LinkedIn can provide a broader overview.
 The post offers excellent advice on optimizing each document, including keywords, position descriptions, and specific facts and metrics.
 This is a must-read for anyone looking to create a solid personal brand and stand out in today’s competitive job market.